matlab/matlab-ai-agent-sdk/README.md

 OPENAI_API_KEY=<your key>
 ```

-Then load it in MATLAB:
+Then load it in MATLAB.

 ```matlab
 loadenv(".env")